 When talking about baking, the first kitchen appliance that comes to mind is the oven.
 Even though it is not as fast as the microwave, baking potatoes in the oven is more practical.

 Once your potatoes are in the oven, and you have set the timer, you don’t have to do anything else until they are ready.
-Moreover, baking in the oven will leave the skin crispy while the inside will turn out “pillowy” and fluffy for perfectly baked potatoes.
+Once done, your baking appliance will leave the skin crispy while the inside will turn out “pillowy” and fluffy for perfectly oven baked potatoes.

 How great is that?